servalproject/serval-tools/doc/sp-grep.md

-Searches all files in the current outermost enclosing Git repository for a given pattern, analogous to the **find -type f | xargs grep** idiom, except that it uses *sp-ls-files --submodules* instead of *find*(1).
+Searches all files in the current outermost enclosing Git repository for a given pattern, analogous to the **find -type f | xargs grep** idiom, except that it uses *sp-git-ls-all-files --submodules* instead of *find*(1).
 All arguments are passed directly to the `grep` command.
 For more information:

     sp-grep --help